A Pocket for Corduroy

 A Pocket for Corduroy is a 1978 children's book written and illustrated by Don Freeman.
-It was a sequel to his 1968 book Corduroy.
+It is a sequel to his 1968 book Corduroy.

 Plot

 Lisa accidentally loses Corduroy, her teddy bear, at a laundromat.
 After a series of adventures, while Corduroy searches for material to make a pocket, he becomes trapped in a laundry basket until he is found the next morning by the laundromat's owner.
 Corduroy is reunited with Lisa, who promptly takes him home to sew a pocket onto his overalls so that Corduroy can carry a name card with him.

+Reception

+Mary LeCompte of Common Sense Media praised the book, writing that it "has all the charm of the original with a gentle but lively plot and highly descriptive pictures."
+Kirkus Reviews was also generally positive.

 Adaptations

 A Pocket for Corduroy was made into a short television movie in 1986.
 An American Sign Language (ASL) version of A Pocket for Corduroy was released through Scholastic Corporation/Weston Woods in 2009.
 This version includes the original story, artwork, voice-over, music and read along captions.
 The 2000 animated TV series Corduroy was based on A Pocket for Corduroy as well as its predecessor.
+A stage version of the two books was also produced by the Children's Theatre Company in 2018.